utking/etcd-ui/README.md

 If your cluster runs with TLS, you can set `SSL_KEY`, `SSL_CERT`, and `SSL_CA` (SSL_CA can be empty; if non-empty, it must be valid).
 If the TLS files are valid, the username and password will be set to empty automatically.

+## Docker Compose

+You can run `docker compose up` to start a single-node test environment.

 ## Run in Docker

-You can build a Docker image to run the application in Docker.
+You can build a Docker image manually to run the application in Docker.
 To build an image, run

 ```bash
 docker build -t etcd-ui:local -f infra/docker/Dockerfile .